explore-with-yasir/autonomous_ai_agents/README.md

 ### 1. OpenAI API Key
 - Go to [Google AI Studio](https://aistudio.google.com/app/apikey).
-- Sign in with your Google account.
+- Sign in with your OpenAI account.
 - Create a new API key for accessing OpenAI models.

 ### 2. Qdrant Cloud API Key